keiranmraine/keiranmraine.github.io/mkdocs/docs/profile.md

 the input data.
 Sadly the decision was taken to pause this project, however a great deal of new technology was investigated and this has proven to be valuable for subsequent projects.

-## Readers note
+### Readers note

 Above I have detailed projects that I have been heavily involved in.
 Although I may have worked exclusively on some of these it should be noted that I value the advice and expertise of those around me.
 The 'cancerit' team is an excellent group of people from varied backgrounds who draw on each others strengths.
 The team is also supported by the core informatics and infrastructure groups at the Sanger Institute.

+## 2022 - current

+- Head of Service, Clinical Computational Resarch Informatics

+Working at Eastern AHSN (Academic Health Science Network) on the CYNAPSE project.

+The aim of CYNAPSE is to modernise and future-proof the computational infrastructure for genomics and wider ‘omics’ data across the NIHR Cambridge BioResource Centre (BRC).

+A significant portion of the position is around requirements gathering and development of a sustainable service delivery team supporting a diverse omic research community.

 ## Consultancy work

 Short term consultancy projects are listed here.

-### 2021 - September-November
+### September 2021 - March 2022

 Eastern AHSN (Academic Health Science Network), project scoping exercise for CYNAPSE.
-The aim of CYNAPSE is to modernise and future-proof the computational infrastructure for genomics and wider ‘omics’ data across the NIHR Cambridge Biomedical Research Centre (BRC).
+The aim of CYNAPSE is to modernise and future-proof the computational infrastructure for genomics and wider ‘omics’ data across the NIHR Cambridge BioResource Centre (BRC).
 Insights sought on:

 - data storage practices for genomic data
 - workflow technologies